 Nairobi – Lake Nakuru National Park, Kenya

-Kenya, being East Africa’s most popular safari destination, warmly welcomes visitors who have come to witness their beautiful country.
-The Kenyan capital of Nairobi has grown vastly in recent years, but still maintains a relatively small city centre as well as a city market that has much to offer.
-It is recommended that you arrive at least a day before departure in order for you to recover from any jetlag as well as to have some time to yourself in which you will be able to relax and have a chance to see the city.
+Kenya, being East Africa’s most popular safari destination, warmly welcomes visitors to their beautiful country.
+The Kenyan capital of Nairobi has grown vastly in recent years, but still maintains a relatively small city centre and a city market that has much to offer.
+It is recommended that you arrive at least a day before departure in order for you to recover from any jet lag and have time to relax and maybe have a chance to see the city.

-Departing from the gorgeous Nairobi in the morning hours of Day One, we begin our descent into ‘the Great Rift Valley’, a gigantic fissure in the Earth’s surface that stretches from the Red Sea all the way to Madagascar.
+Departing from the gorgeous Nairobi in the morning hours, we begin our descent into ‘the Great Rift Valley’, a gigantic cleft in the Earth’s surface that stretches from the Red Sea all the way to Madagascar.
 On the way, we stop at a specific lookout point to drink in the majestic views provided to us by the African landscape.

 Trip Highlights: Lake Nakuru National Park, Great Rift Valley view